-1. Do you have symptoms of cough, fever, high temperature, loss or change to sense of taste or smell, breathlessness, or flu like symptoms now or in the past 14 days?
+1. Do you have symptoms of cough, fever, high temperature, loss or change to, sens of taste or smell, breathlessness or flu like symptoms now or in the past 14 days?
 Yes/No 2.
 Have you been diagnosed with confirmed or suspected COVID-19 infection in the last 14 days?
 Yes/No 3.
 Are you a close contact of a person who is a confirmed or suspected case of COVID-19 in the past 14 days (i.e. less than 2m for more than 15 minutes accumulative in 1 day)?
 Yes/No 4.
 Have you been advised by a doctor to self-isolate at this time?
 Yes/No 5.
-Have you been advised by a doctor to cocoon at this time?
-Yes/No 6.
-Have you, your child or anyone in your household returned from travel outside of the country within the last 14 days?
-Yes/No 7.
-If yes, ere you, your child or anyone in your household required to quarantine?
-Yes/No
+Have you received a vaccination?
+If yes - clarify with client 1 st dose or fully vaccinated Yes/No

-If the answer is yes to any of the questions, access to the facility will be denied.
+If the answer is yes to any of the questions 1 - 4, access to the facility will be denied.